peterfazekas/phonebook/README.md

 ## Modules

-The application has 4 modules:
+The application has 5 modules:
 - `phonebook-dao`: defines the Data Access Layer for the database.
 - `phonebook-service`: defines the business logic.
 A bridge between DAO and the WEB module.
 - `phonebook-web`: contains the REST controllers.
 - `phonebook-application`: contains the main method (the entry point for the application).
+- `release`: contains `Dockerfile` and `docker-compose.yml` for dockerization.

 ## Branches
 The repo has 3 branches: